andresgbecerra/co-induction-anguar/Interview/RxJS.md

       ```
     - switchScan
-    - **switchMap:** Projects each source value to an Observable which is merged in the output Observable, emitting values only from the most recently projected Observable.
+    - **switchMap:** maintains only one internal and active subscription, this means that it returns values only from the active observable, and when it receives a new internal subscription it will emit values when the previous one has been completed.
       ```js
       import { of, switchMap } from 'rxjs';